PIAA endorses school sports for the fall in Pa., but delays decision for 2 weeks

 "PIAA remains committed to providing a season for each of the sports during the 2020-2021 school year," the statement continued.

-PIAA officials said in the statement they believe the governor's recommendation to delay sports until January 1, 2021 "has a potential negative impact on the students' physical, social, emotional and mental health."
+PIAA officials said in the statement they believe Gov. Tom Wolf's recommendation to delay sports until January 1, 2021 "has a potential negative impact on the students' physical, social, emotional and mental health."

 "These issues, along with the financial inability of many students to participate in any other form of non-school based athletic programs affect all students directly or indirectly," the statement said.